A Process of Discovery

 Middle School

-• Submit your Application and any additional materials
+Submit your Application and additional reference materials and transcripts

 Pacific Crest School admits students of any race, gender, color, sexual orientation national and ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to the students at the school.
 It does not discriminate on the basis of race, gender, color, sexual orientation, national and ethnic origin, in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.